-The image to the left is the Autonomous Wi-Fi Robot we will be programming.
+The image below is the Autonomous Wi-Fi Robot we will be programming.
 This is the promotions robot give-away we did in 2013.
 This support page deals with the programming of the robot.
-My name is Matt , I am a recent hire at SuperDroid Robots and my 1st task is program this robot and let you know my experience and provide code samples.
+My name is Matt.
+I am a recent hire at SuperDroid Robots and my first task was program this robot and let you know my experience and provide code samples.

 This robot is a Mecanum Wheel Vectoring Robot Autonomous Arduino Platform.
 It was built, designed, and programmed specifically as promotional robot to be given away to a lucky winner!
 This robot was designed to be a good start for any robot enthusiast.
 The starter application we will be supplying (link to this software will be coming soon) to you will be a free movement program.
 This will allow the robot to automatically travel around any room predicating the safest path to take while broadcasting video back to a local computer.
 Each part of this code will be comments to explain its purpose and how it can be edited to make changes.
 This will allow you to learn how the code works and create new functionality for this robot or any similar robot.
 Along with these program comments, we will also be explaining some problems we ran into while building this robot in the hopes you will have material to refer to if you get stuck.
 This will be split up between two sections of Hardware and Software.